 - The meta description tag should complement the title tag.
 Do not repeat or paraphrase the title.
 Instead, use the meta description to provide extra value.
 A good rule of thumb is to focus on your customers.
 In other words, put yourself in your customers’ shoes and try to answer the following question: “What would make me click on that link?”
 Then, ask yourself some follow-up questions.
 If you’re writing the meta description of your homepage, ask yourself what would potential buyers want to know about your business and brand.
 If you’re writing the meta description of one of your product pages, ask yourself what would make your customers buy this product, how would it make their lives easier or better, why should they buy it from you, etc. Use your meta descriptions to answer these questions.

 - Write concise meta descriptions.
 You’ve probably heard that meta descriptions are like elevator pitches.
-This means that they should be persuasive, comprehensive and, well, short.
+This means that they should be persuasive, comprehensive, and short.
 In Shopify, the character limit for meta descriptions is 320 characters.
 However, according to Moz, Google only displays the first 155-160 characters of meta descriptions.
 So, the best practice is to keep your meta descriptions below 160 characters.

 - Include your target keywords in your meta descriptions.
 It is also a good practice to include LSI keywords in your meta descriptions - this will help search engines understand the topic of your pages better.

 - Write compelling endings.
-You can end some of your meta descriptions mid-sentence - just make sure it is clear that you did it on purpose.
 Try to tell a story and create a “wow” factor.
 And choose the words that convey your message in the best possible way.

-- Include CTAs and give customers enticing reasons to click on your link and buy your product.
+- Include CTAs and give customers an enticing reason to click on your link and buy your product.

 How to edit meta descriptions in Shopify?